Q: What is Lyme disease?

 Q: I had a bull’s-eye rash – does this mean I have Lyme disease?

 Yes.
 An erythema migrans (EM) bull’s-eye rash is diagnostic of Lyme disease and you should be treated accordingly.
 There may be some doubt as to whether you have a genuine EM bull’s-eye rash as a few other rashes can look similar, in particular ringworm and cellulitis.
-However, some EM rashes are atypical in appearance so it is always wise to take photos and show your doctor.
+Additionally, EM rashes can be atypical in appearance and vary according to skin tone so it is always wise to take photos and show your doctor.
 See here for pictures of EM rashes.

 Q: I didn’t have any noticeable rash – can I still have Lyme disease?

 Yes.
 Figures vary when it comes to how many people report a rash following infection.
-In 2010, it was said that 56% patients presented with an EM rash but one study carried out at an Infectious Disease clinic in Glasgow discovered that only 4% of their suspected Lyme disease patients had an EM rash.
+Public Health England estimate that one third of people with infected bites do not experience a rash but one study carried out at an Infectious Disease clinic in Glasgow discovered that only 4% of their suspected Lyme disease patients had an EM rash.

 Q: What Lyme disease tests do the NHS do and how reliable are they?